 The story is chronological mostly from the bottom to the top, although the Final Judgement for example is bottom right.
 Many panels are fairly easy to follow for anyone with basic knowledge of biblical events.

 The Choir (Chancel) is equally impressive.
-Much of the woodwork is 15th century by Luis Gonzalez.
+Much of the woodwork is from the 15th century by Luis Gonzalez.
 Circle round the back to see the 17th-century retrochoir by Luis Gonzalez.

 The two organs are in an 18th-century box by Duque Cornejo.
 They have around 7,000 pipes and are played from a central four manual control.
 The original baroque organ did not survive the earthquake of 1888 and the present organ is from the early 1900s but updated in 1996 by adding amongst others some traditional baroque sound options.